Handbook for quality in cultural Web sites

 RAMP™

 From Deque Systems.
 Supports 508 and WCAG.
-Written in Java for
+Written in Java for platform independence and claims to be accessible to people with disabilities.
+Provides evaluation and repair.

 http://www.section508ok.com/products/products.htm